jwjung224/docker-jupyter-setup/README.md

 # docker-jupyter-setup
 Dockerfile for Anaconda/Jupyter setup

-Using it on OS X
+Based on OS X use

 1. Download Dockerfile
 2. Create folder to store Dockerfile